Melissa Conrad Stöppler, MD

 What are anxiety symptoms and signs?

-Common symptoms and signs of anxiety can include
+Common symptoms and signs of anxiety disorder can include

 - sleep problems (trouble falling or staying asleep or having sleep that is not restful).

-Anxiety that is associated with specific (specific or simple phobia) or social fears (social phobia) may also result in avoidance of certain situations or an elevation to the level of panic symptoms.
-In addition to the more general symptoms of anxiety previously described, worry that is associated with a traumatic event (posttraumatic stress disorder) may also result in the following symptoms:
+Anxiety that is associated with specific (specific or simple phobia) or social fears (social phobia) may also result in avoidance of certain situations or an elevation of symptoms to trigger a panic attack.

-- chest pain, chest tightness, feeling like one is having a heart attack;
+- chest pain, chest tightness or other discomfort, feeling like one is having a heart attack;

 - shortness of breath or trouble breathing;